List of Ben 10 films: Alien Swarm Trilogy

 Ben 10: Alien Swarm was initially planned to be the first installment in a trilogy of films centered around the character.
 Actor Ryan Kelley, who portrayed Ben Tennyson in the film, mentioned in a 2021 interview that he was asked to return for two more potential sequels.
 However, these sequels were never produced.
 The decline in live-action programming on Cartoon Network, particularly after the cancellation of the CN Real block in early 2010, led the network to distance itself from further live-action projects, effectively halting the development of additional Ben 10 live-action films.

-Live-Action Theatrical Film
+Live-action theatrical film

 On June 14, 2011, producer Joel Silver announced that he, along with Warner Bros. and Dark Castle Entertainment, would be working on a live-action theatrical film based on Ben 10.
 In January 2012, Albert Torres was announced as screenwriter.
 In February 2013, Ryan Engle was announced to work on Torres' script, with Andrew Rona, Steve Richards, and Joel Silver serving as producers.
 Alex Heineman and Sarah Meyer also joined the project as executive producers.
 On September 16, 2024, it was revealed that the film was officially canceled after years of development hell, and the rights to a theatrical release had expired.